Skip to main content

 Can I recover compensation if I don’t seek medical attention?

 If you decide not to seek medical attention right after suffering a workplace injury, it can complicate your case.
 This is a critical mistake that many injured workers make.
-It is likely that your claim will be denied if you didn’t see a doctor right away.
+Your claim will likely be denied if you didn’t see a doctor right away.
 The insurance company might not believe your claim because you did not seek medical attention.
-While it is possible for you to recover compensation, be aware that your chances are much lower.
+While you can recover compensation, be aware that your chances are much lower.

 What damages can I recover?